ServerMod/SCPDiscord/README.md

 ## Plugin config guide:

+All config entries are listed below, here is a description of what the possible options for them are.

 **Possible connection settings:**

 Well, an IP address for the IP entry and a port for the port entry, pretty self explanatory.